NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Leaf Leshy.md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: " (healing,primal,vitality) When a leaf leshy dies, a burst of primal energy explodes from their body, restoring 1d4 Hit Points to each plant creature in a 30-foot emanation.
+    desc: " (healing,primal,vitality) When a leaf leshy dies, a burst of primal energy explodes from their body, restoring 1d4 Hit Points to each plant creature in a @Template[emanation|distance:30].
 This area is filled with tree saplings, becoming difficult terrain.\n\nIf the terrain is not a viable environment for these trees, they wither after 24 hours."

 attacks:
   - name: ""